 An SLA is an agreement between a service provider and its customer that guarantees a certain output.
 In this case, developing an SLA for your marketing and sales teams is crucial.
 An SLA will help align both teams, hold them accountable for their responsibilities, and ensure your lead management process operates seamlessly.
-One of the most common challenges organizations face is misalignment between marketing and sales, causing friction and poor customer experiences.
+One of the most common challenges organisations face is misalignment between marketing and sales, causing friction and poor customer experiences.
 An SLA is key to ensuring an efficient and effective lead management process.

 The right technology in place

-The technology your organization uses is crucial to the success of your lead management strategy.
+The technology your organisation uses is crucial to the success of your lead management strategy.
 To manage your leads effectively, you'll need software and automation that can help simplify how you engage with each potential customer.
 Some of the most important tools for lead management is a CRM platform, an automation tool (for both sales and marketing) and an e-mail tool.

 Understand components of a standard lead management process